the 2024-2025 FTLP class in a group

 • The FTLP is designed for students who work during the day and all FTLP courses are offered via evening in-person classes.

-• All lawyers wishing to practice common law in Canada must do approximately 12 months of articles (similar to an apprenticeship or internship) and the FTLP has a dedicated senior Career Advisor to guidance and assistance in acquiring articles
+• All lawyers wishing to practice common law in Canada must do approximately 12 months of articles (similar to an apprenticeship or internship) and the FTLP has a dedicated Certified Executive Coach to provide coaching and assistance in acquiring articles

 • The FTLP is an approved program of study for student loans from the Government of Alberta.
 If you are from a Canadian province or territory other than Alberta, you can apply to receive government student loan assistance by applying through your home province or territory.